Dry Needling For Effective Soft Tissue Management

 How Does Soft Tissue Dry Needling Work?

-- Direct trauma to muscle
+- Direct trauma to muscle.

-- Strain/Sprain type injuries
+- Strain/Sprain type injuries.

-- Prolonged limb immobilisation which may contract or shorten the associated muscles
+- Prolonged limb immobilisation which may contract or shorten the associated muscles.

-- Overuse or repetitive type activities or occupations
+- Overuse or repetitive type activities or occupations.

 How Is Dry Needling Performed?

 Given soft tissue dry needling focuses on myofascial trigger points the technique can be used on virtually any condition which involves muscular dysfunction.
+Below we’ve included a brief list of the most common clinical presentations which we encounter in our practice:

 - Headaches & Migraines